 02. Thou shalt not overuse script fonts

-OK, there are times when a nice script font works (usually at large sizes; maybe in vintage logo designs or similar) but for most general design jobs they are rather unnecessary.
+Okay, there are times when a nice script font works (usually at large sizes; maybe in vintage logo designs or similar), but for most general design jobs they are unnecessary.

 Think of how many times you've seen the awful Zapfino cropping up in headlines and even body copy on amateurish posters, leaflets and other printed collateral.
 Yuck.
 And you definitely shouldn't be even thinking about using a script font of any kind in body text.
 Just don't do it – no-one will read it.